This page was published in March 2020.

 - Here are links to their brochure and FAQs for NGOs and Social Enterprises.

-- Recordings of two webinar resources on the CARES Act (with a focus on PPP) can be found here and here.
+- Here are recordings of two webinar resources (webinar 1 and webinar 2) on the CARES Act (with a focus on PPP).

 For NYC (and beyond)